 - Illinois Heart Specialists, 2300 N. Edward St., Suite 2400, Decatur, IL will temporarily relocate to West Hay Family Medicine, 304.
 W. Hay, Suite 218, Decatur, IL and DMH Lung Center, 302.
 W. Hay, Suite LL110, Decatur, IL.

-- Memorial Health System opened a respiratory screening clinic at the DMH ExpressCare East location.
+- The DMH ExpressCare East location is being used only for pre-operative screening at this time.
 All other DMH ExpressCare East patients should use the DMH ExpressCare North at this time.

 - West Hay Family Medicine, 304 W. Hay, Suite 218, Decatur, IL will temporarily relocate to Internal Medicine Associates, 304 W. Hay, Suite 312, Decatur, IL.